Choosing the Right Time to Plant Protea Seeds

 Proteas, Restios and Fynbos

-Dissolve one disk of Smoke Primer® in 50ml of water (at room temperature).
+Immerse one disk of Smoke Primer® in 50ml of water (at room temperature).
 Soak the seeds you want "smoke-primed" in the smoke-water solution for 24 hours.
+One disc is sufficient to treat 100 seeds.
 Then dip the seed into a solution of fungicide such as Thiram (use whatever your local nursery recommends for roses) before planting it.
 You can buy some Smoke Primer® from our online store.

 Leucospermums, Paranomus and Nut-Seeded Leucadendrons